powerhousepro69/videoinfox/readme.md

-# Videoinfox v5.9.03
+# Videoinfox v5.9.32

 ### *Where video download and play is a clipboard copy away . . .*

-#### Next feature in the works: &nbsp; Search will be added to browse.
-Search a playlist using a keyword.
+#### New: &nbsp; -Search added to Browse to find videos in a URL playlist by keyword.

-#### Fix: The playlist directory wasn't always being written the .nfo file.
-This causes browse to fail.

-        IF BROWSE ISN'T WORKING WITH A PLAYLIST, UPDATE THE PLAYLIST THEN DOWNLOAD THE FIRST VIDEO.
+        New: -All to Queue added to browse.
+Add the entire playlist or search results to the queue.

 ![Videoinfox HOME](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/HOME.png)